ansible/community-docs/execution_environments/execution_environments_overview.rst

 * podman or docker
 * python-pip: to install the tools
-* ansible-builder: to build EEs
 * ansible-navigator: to run EEs
+* ansible-builder: to build EEs (will be installed by ansible-navigator)

 On distributions using DNF as a package manager: